sassoftware/vdmml-trials-challenge/Speed-Dating-Challenge/README.md

 # Challenge Instructions

 1. From **The Exchange** download your pipeline.
-2. **Fork** this repository.
+2. Select the **Fork** button to copy this repository.
 3. Create your file structure locally.
+4. Select the **Create New File** button.
-4. Upload the folder using GitHub's drag and drop feature.
+5. Upload the folder using GitHub's drag and drop feature.
-5. Add a brief summary.
+6. Add a brief summary.
 6. Select the **Commit Changes** button.
-7. Select the **New Pull Request** button.
+8. Select the **New Pull Request** button.
-8. Select the **Create Pull Request** button.
+9. Select the **Create Pull Request** button.

 ## What to Include in the Folder